-Unfortunately, companies don’t need to take the permission of the FDA to put claims on their products, and this can sometimes bring products in the market that can be a little misleading.
-Sure, the herbs and supplements sold as kidney cleansers may be super healthy on their own, but really it mostly doesn’t have any effects specifically directed towards the kidney.
-Kidneys may benefit from antioxidants but antioxidants are not specifically active only on kidneys and you cannot call it a miracle compound for the kidney.
+Unfortunately, companies don’t need to take the permission of the FDA to put claims on their supplements, and this can sometimes bring products in the market that are downright misleading.
+Sure, the herbs and supplements sold as kidney cleansers may be healthy on their own, but they do not have any effect specifically targeted towards the kidneys.

-Additionally, if you have very small stones (<4mm) already formed in your kidneys, drinking a lot of water will flush them out naturally, and prevent them from growing in size and cause further complications.
+Additionally, if you have very small stones (<4mm) already formed in your kidneys, drinking a lot of water will support them flushing out naturally and prevent them from growing in size and causing further complications.

-Water also flushes out the bacteria that may be present anywhere in your urinary tract, and this way it prevents UTI.
-So, if you have an issue of recurrent UTI, a healthy intake of water every day is your most basic and helpful tool to prevent UTI.
-For active UTI please consult your doctor.
+Staying properly hydrated supports the flushing out of the bacteria that may be present anywhere in your urinary tract, thereby making it less likely to get a UTI.
+Additionally, If you have an issue of frequent recurrent UTIs, a healthy intake of water every day is your most effective way of preventing further reoccurrence.